Thomas Røll

-Thomas Christopher Røll Larsen (born 12 March 1977) is a retired Danish professional footballer.
+Thomas Christopher Røll Larsen (born 12 March 1977) is a Danish retired professional footballer.
 He played 293 games in the Danish Superliga with Silkeborg IF, F.C.
 Copenhagen, FC Midtjylland, and Vejle Boldklub, winning the international 1996 Intertoto Cup and a Danish Cup trophy with Silkeborg IF as well as three Superliga championships with F.C.
 Copenhagen.
 He also played eight matches for the Danish national team, scoring once.

 Club career

 Silkeborg IF

 Born in Aarhus, Røll also lived on Funen, before he started playing football in Bylderup Bov near the Danish-German border.
 He was accepted into the youth academy of Silkeborg IF, and went on to play for a local club in Tønder, before moving to Silkeborg in autumn 1994.
 At Silkeborg's youth academy, Røll played alongside future Danish international defender Martin Laursen.
 Røll began his senior career as a forward for Silkeborg under manager Preben Elkjær, who believed Røll lacked only temper to become a star in Danish football.
 Røll debuted in the top-flight Danish Superliga championship in May 1996, and was a part of the Silkeborg team which won the international 1996 UEFA Intertoto Cup competition, beating Croatian team HNK Segesta in the final games.

 Røll quickly established himself in the first team, and played 29 of 33 league games during the 1996–97 Superliga season.
 He played six seasons for Silkeborg IF, and eventually settled as the playmaker of the team.
 In his position of deep-lying forward, he especially experienced a successful striking partnership with Henrik Pedersen.
 He helped Silkeborg win silver medals in the 1997–98 Superliga and bronze medals in the 2000–01 Superliga season, as well as the 2001 Danish Cup trophy.